-- 1. Download the UEC Client Applications for Windows product distribution file, UEC1ient-3.2.0.<1eve1>-nt-i386.exe, to your work station. - 2.
-Execute the distribution file to extract the files.

-Note: If you already have extracted the files from the distribution file, but cancelled installation in order to separately install Windows Installer (see Section 4.1.3 Windows Installer), you can simply double-click the extracted UEC Client Applications installation file, UEC1ient.msi, to begin the installation.
+- 1. Download the UEC Client Applications for Windows product distribution file, sb-UEClient-4.2.0.<level>-windows-i386.exe, to your work station. - 2.
+Execute the distribution file to extract the files. - Note: If you already have extracted the files from the distribution file, but cancelled installation in order to separately install Windows Installer (see Section 4.1.3 Windows Installer), you can simply double-click the extracted Client Applications installation file, UEClient.msi, to begin the installation.